nearform/playwright-firebase/README.md

 Within this repo we have an `example/` folder that contains a sample React application for authenticating with the Google Provider.
 You'll need to setup the Firebase environment variables as described above in the setup section, but the rest is taken care of.

 1. Clone this repository
+2. `npm i`
-2. `cd ./example`
+3. `cd ./example`
-3. `npm i`
+4. `npm i`
-4. `npm run start`
+5. `npm run start`

 At this point, you should see a web server running on `localhost:3000`.
-If not, or any of the above steps did not execute, please raise an issue!
+If your screen is blank, check the console on your browser for any error messages.
+It's likely that you haven't place the `.env` file in the right location, or that you haven't filled it in correctly.

 6. Make a `.env` file within `./example`, copy and paste over the variable names from `.env.sample` and populate them with your real Firebase environment variables
 7. Run `npx playwright test`